 - If you aren’t currently connected to the network, tap Edit in the upper-right corner of the screen.

-- Tap the More Info button next to the network name.
+- Tap the More Info (i) button next to the network name.

 - Configure the setting:

-- If using iOS 18, iPadOS 18, visionOS 2, or later, tap Private Wi-Fi Address, then tap Off.
+- If using iOS 18, iPadOS 18, visionOS 2, or later, tap Private Wi-Fi Address > Rotating, then tap Fixed or Off.

 - If using an earlier OS, turn Private Wi-Fi Address off.